nocalhost/nocalhost.github.io/docs/config/configure-en.md

           value: WHATEVER
 ```

-Create `.nocalhost` directory in the corresponding source code directory, and then create  `config.yaml`.
+Create `.nocalhost` directory in the corresponding source code directory, and then create a file named `config.yaml`.
 Paste and save the content in `config.yaml`.

 <br/>

 ### Take effect

 Right-click this workload again and click `DevConfig`.
 You will find that the configuration has been read from the local directory and there is a "Tips" at the top, indicating that this configuration is a in-memory replica of local file.

 ```yaml
 # Tips: This configuration is a in-memory replica of local file: